On the number of ordinary lines determined by sets in complex space: Proofs of Theorems and

-Note that since no 3 dimensional plane contains more than $2n/3$ points, at no point will the algorithm stop because the configuration becomes 3 dimensional.
+Since no three dimensional subspace contains more than $n/2$ points, at no point will the algorithm stop because the configuration becomes three dimensional.
 That is, we can use Corollary~\ref{th:eitherorgap1.8} at every step of the algorithm.

 We now analyze the two stopping conditions for the algorithm, and show that we can always find enough ordinary lines by the time the algorithm stops.